 Newcastle disease

 Newcastle disease (ND) is a highly contagious viral disease that can affect many species of domestic and wild birds.
-In Victoria, it's compulsory to vaccinate commercial poultry flocks against ND.
+In Victoria, it's compulsory to vaccinate commercial poultry flocks (flocks with 1,000 or more birds) against ND.

 The disease has several strains that differ in the severity of their clinical signs, ranging from inapparent infection to a rapidly fatal condition.
-It's characterised by digestive, respiratory or nervous signs.
+There are a range of clinical signs that can involve the digestive, respiratory or nervous systems.

 ND first came to international attention in Newcastle upon Tyne, England in 1926.
 It has nothing to do with Newcastle, NSW.